ReemBarqawi/parachute16-data-analysis-training/02-Power BI/docs/Report_Insights_Analysis.md

 The **Sales department is the highest-paying**, followed by Human Resources and R&D.

-The **Gender Salary Gap is –5%**, meaning women slightly out-earn men—an uncommon but positive equity marker.
+The **Gender Salary Gap is –5%**, meaning women slightly out-earn men an uncommon but positive equity marker.

 **Salary Competitiveness = 0.76**, indicating the company may pay below the market rate in several roles, likely affecting attrition in lower salary bands.

-The Salary Growth Curve shows strong progression up to **20–25 years**, then fluctuates—possibly due to salary cap effects or uneven raise cycles.
+The Salary Growth Curve shows strong progression up to **20–25 years**, then fluctuates possibly due to salary cap effects or uneven raise cycles.

 Education level strongly impacts pay:
 - Level 5 education corresponds to **8.3K**,
 - Level 1 education correlates with **5.6K**.

-Performance ratings remain relatively stable across salary bands, meaning salary alone does not dictate performance.
+Despite expectations that higher performance should correlate with higher compensation, the data shows no clear alignment between salary and performance.
+Employees in lower salary bands demonstrate equal or even higher performance compared to those earning more.

-Collectively, compensation insights point to the importance of market alignment and improved pay structures to reduce turnover.
+Such misalignment can reduce motivation among strong performers and may be a key driver behind the elevated attrition rates identified in earlier pages of the dashboard.
 ---

 # 5️⃣ Final Consolidated Summary